Gianfry-developer/Gianfry-developer/README.md

 - 👀 I’m interested in what is related Computer Science, Data Science and the more general IT.
 - 🎓 I've a Bachelor Degree in Computer Science.
 - 🎓 I've a Master Degree in Data Science.
+- 🌱 I’m a Ph.D.
+Student is Climate Changes and Sustainable Development.
-- 🌱 I’m currently learning things related to Data Science.
+- 📖 I'm currently learning things related to Data Science and Climate Change and Sustainable Development.
 - 💞️ I’m looking to collaborate on some snippets of code, mainly in python, or in design phases
 - 📫 How to reach me: You can emailing me at gianfrancosemeraro97@gmail.com with tag [FROM-GITHUB]